NikkelM/Notion-Steam-API-Integration/README.md

 Do you want to add games that are available on Game Pass to your Notion database?
 Use the [Game Pass API](https://github.com/NikkelM/Game-Pass-API) to get the data you need.

+If have data in the form of a complex JSON file, you can use the [JSON to Notion](https://github.com/NikkelM/JSON-to-Notion) tool to import all the required properties to your Notion database - this tool works great with the [Game Pass API](https://github.com/NikkelM/Game-Pass-API).

 ## Setup

 Run `npm install` to install the required dependencies first.